SoftwareAG/c8y-docs/src/documents/guides/users-guide/saas-integration.html.md

 The above statement selects all new temperature measurements in your account and formats them for the Zapier add-on.
 The output of the statement is printed live next to the statement.
 If you have the default simulator configuration running, it should start showing values.
 For more information on the statements, please visit the Section "[Real-time processing](/guides/concepts/realtime)".

-You also need to create a spreadsheet that will later hold the data from Cumulocity.
+You must create a spreadsheet for holding the data coming from Cumulocity.
 Visit https://docs.google.com and click "New" and select "Google Sheets".
 Click on the "Untitled Spreadsheet" text at the top of the screen and give your spreadsheet a name such as "Test spreadsheet".
 In the spreadsheet, create a header row and a row with sample data as illustrated in the screenshot below.
-The header row and the sample data will be used by used by Zapier to simplify the setup of your "Zap", i.e., your new system integration.
+The header row and the sample data will be used by used by Zapier to simplify the setup of your "Zap",your new system integration.

 ![Sample spreadsheet](/guides/zapier/samplespreadsheet.png)